 Inside is fairly utilitarian, with red moquette design to match the sponsor’s branding and not much else.
 Considering that you are supposed to be able to take bikes on the Cable Car, I am a bit dubious about the space provided.
 I expect that on busy days, there will be some cursing if someone wants to put their bike in the aisle.

 The windows all look as if they spring open should the, erm, unfortunate happen and you end up in the river instead of on dry land at the end of a journey.

-Also worth noting that the computer generated images all show a white box with a smaller sponsor sign than on this mock-up.
+Also worth noting that the computer-generated images all show a white box with a smaller sponsor sign than on this mock-up.
 I wonder which will prevail.
 I certainly hope the sign on the window is removed – as that will be most irksome as it blocks the view.

-As mentioned above though, the first of the three pylons has now started its upward assent, and I would presume that the next piece(s) will go up this weekend when the DLR that is right next to the pylon is closed for engineering works of their own.
+As mentioned above though, the first of the three pylons has now started its upward ascent, and I would presume that the next piece(s) will go up this weekend when the DLR that is right next to the pylon is closed for engineering works of their own.

 Theoretically then, next week the Cable Car will start to make its mark on the wider horizon as the white steel double helix spirals upwards.

 The next major bit of work looks likely to take place on the 13th Dec, when a Port of London Authority notice warns that a large crane will be in the river by the Greenwich pylon lifting in the large concrete raft that is to sit on the foundations.

 Once all three pylons are up to their designated heights, presumably next Spring, then the task of getting the cables across has to be carried out – and rather dramatically, they are considering using a helicopter to do that.
 If they do, then it will be a fairly interesting spectacle to watch, or alternatively, they might just haul the cables up with pulley and rope.

 Article last updated on May 9th, 2021 at 12:21 pm